hands-on-scala/hands-on-scala.github.io/content/post/lists.md

 The lists we created above are _immutable_, you can not change them.

-If you want to extend a list, there are operations for that, but what will happen under the hood is that you will be given a completely new list with the extended contents and the original list will remain intact.
-This might be important when dealing with long lists and where efficiency is important.
+If you want to extend a list, there are operations for that, but what will happen under the hood in both cases is that you will be given a completely new list with the extended contents and the original list will remain intact.
+This is good to know when dealing with long lists and where efficiency is important.

 We can concatenate two existing lists with the _concat_ method of _List_, or with the triple cons operator: